Wall Street rises ahead of year's last barrage of rate hikes

 “Inflation Data and Fed Is Yesterday’s News; Focus on Earnings Risk” was the title of a report published Monday by strategists at Morgan Stanley.

 The next big milestone for markets comes Tuesday, when the U.S. government releases the latest update on inflation at the consumer level.
-Economists expect to see inflation slowed to 7.3% last month from 7.7% in October.
-The data will arrive as the Fed begins its two-day policy meeting on what to do with interest rates.
+Economists forecast that inflation slowed to 7.3% last month from 7.7% in October.

 Besides raising short-term rates, the Fed is also making other moves with its vast trove of bond investments that should effectively allow longer-term yields to rise.

-The yield on the 10-year Treasury, which helps set rates for mortgages and other economy-setting loans, rose to 3.62% from 3.59% late Friday.
+The yield on the 10-year Treasury, which helps set rates for mortgages and other loans, rose to 3.61% from 3.59% late Friday.
 The two-year yield, which tends to more closely track expectations for the Fed, rose to 4.39% from 4.34%.

-In overseas stock markets, Asian indexes fell amid signs of a surge in coronavirus infections in China.
-The country is in the midst of easing some of its “zero-COVID” pandemic restrictions, which stifled the world's second-largest economy.

-On Wall Street, Microsoft rose 1.9% and was the biggest single force lifting the S&P 500.
-The London Stock Exchange Group agreed to a 10-year deal where it will move data to Microsoft's cloud and spend at least $2.8 billion.
+Technology stocks accounted for a big share of the market’s gains.
+Microsoft rose 2.9% and was the biggest single force lifting the S&P 500.
+The London Stock Exchange Group agreed to a 10-year deal where it will move data to Microsoft’s cloud and spend at least $2.8 billion.
 Microsoft is also taking a 4% ownership stake in the company.

-Shares in Horizon Therapeutics jumped 15% after Amgen announced it would acquire the biopharmaceutical company for about $26.4 billion.
+Horizon Therapeutics jumped 15.5% after Amgen announced it would acquire the biopharmaceutical company for about $26.4 billion.

+Energy producers also rose after the price of U.S. oil settled 3% higher.
+Exxon Mobil rose 2.5%.

 —-